Oregon Caves Chateau - Virtual Tour & Review

 Cave Junction, Oregon

 The Oregon Caves Chateau or The Chateau at Oregon Caves, (both names are used and there's a big debate about which is correct) is located adjacent to the cave entrance in the Oregon Caves National Monument.
+This has to rank as one of the best hotels I have every visited, not because of it's elegance, but because there is simply nothing else remotely like it in the world!
 The Chateau opened in 1934 and the building is considered a masterpiece of the rustic architectural style.
 The exterior has steep shake roofs with multiple dormers of varying styles.
-The exterior walls of the building are covered with bark stripped from nearby trees.
+The exterior walls of the building are covered with cedar bark stripped from nearby trees.
 A rock waterfall drops into a trout pond outside the classic diner-style coffee shop.
 30 inch diameter logs support the ceilings, and a large double-sided fireplace stands in the center of the lobby.
 The dining room is separated from the lounge area (now a gift shop) by a stream.
 Yes, a real stream flows through the 3rd floor of the building!

 The Oregon Caves Chateau was built straddling a steep walled canyon, much as a dam would be built across a canyon.
-The creek flows through a huge pipe under the building.
+The creek flows through a huge pipe under the middle of the building.
 The sides of the Chateau are set into the steep sides of the canyon.
-This creates an interesting effect as you walk into the lobby at ground level on one side of the Chateau, but the windows on the other side of the room look out into the tops of the trees outside!
-The majority of off the creek flows through a large pipe under the building, while a small portion of it is diverted into an artificial stream bed that flows through the dining room on the 3rd floor.
+This creates an interesting effect as you walk into the lobby at ground level, walk a short ways to the other side of the lobby, and find you are looking out 3rd floor picture windows into the tops of the trees outside!
+The majority of the creek's water flows through a large pipe under the building, while a small portion of it is diverted into an artificial stream bed that flows through the dining room on the 3rd floor.
 The Chateau is 6 floors high from the creek bed to the top floor.
+The slope is so steep that the 1st, 2nd, 3rd, and 4th floors each have a ground level entrance!

-The Oregon Caves Chateau is almost completely original.
+The Oregon Caves Chateau as it stands today is almost completely original.
 The Chateau is far from the normal tourist routes and has suffered from low occupancy rates since it was built.
-As a result the original floors, stairs, wall coverings etc, have not worn out.
-All the walls have original finishes and very little remodeling has occurred over the years.
+As a result the original floors, stairs, wall coverings etc, have not worn out over the years like so many other grand hotels of the Rustic Design era.
 Entering the Chateau is like stepping back in time.
-Almost all the rooms have the original furniture, and the Chateau houses the largest collection of the highly-sought Monterey furniture in the world, most of it museum quality.
-The furniture in your room is likely to be all antique.
+Many walls have original finishes and very little remodeling has occurred over the years.
+Almost all the rooms have the original furniture.
+The Chateau houses the largest collection of famous Monterey Brand Furniture in the world, most of it museum quality pieces.
+There are only a few "please don't sit on the furniture" signs, only a few very rare items are labeled don't touch!
+The furniture in your room is likely to be primarily museum quality antiques.
 Radiators still provide heat for the rooms.

 The information above is just a brief overview.
 The Virtual Tour of Oregon Caves Chateau is the focal point of this website, at the least take a few minutes to look through the first few pictures.
-The tour features photos of just about everything, and it will tell you much more about the history, architecture, and even Elizabeth, the local ghost!
+The photo tour features pictures of just about everything in the hotel, and it will tell you much more about the history, architecture, and even Elizabeth, the local ghost!
 The tour is divided into 4 sections, first is a look at the building exterior, then the interior public areas, the guest rooms, and finally the landscape around the buildings.
 There is also a review of our visit to the Chateau.
 As with all our tours, we actually stayed in the Chateau a couple of nights so we could become familiar with it.
-Thus we are able to present more than the typical travel brochure babble.
+Thus we are able to present more than the typical brief travel brochure talking-points babble.
+This is a tour just like walking the hotel with a personal guide.
+We interviewed several employees, old timers, architectural historians, and reviewed historic literature to create this tour.
+It is our hope this tour will wet your appetite and you will want to visit the Chateau in person.

 Rates and Reservations: